-"[People] expect a yoga teacher to be a certain way... very small and light and flexible," says Sarah.
+"[People] expect a yoga teacher to be a certain way...very small and light and flexible," she says.
 "I'm very flexible, but I'm not small or light."

-And being a yoga teacher Sarah often gets plenty of interesting reactions when she tells people what she does for a living.
+Sarah says she gets plenty of interesting reactions when she tells people what she does for a living.

-She says there's a real problem with how society links exercise and weight loss.
+She thinks there's a real problem with how society links exercise and weight loss.

-"The problem with aligning exercise and weight loss is that then we put a whole lot of pressure on the only benefit of exercise is a way to lose weight," says Sarah.
+"The problem with aligning exercise and weight loss is that then we put a whole lot of pressure on the only benefit of exercise is a way to lose weight," she says.
 "The benefits of exercise are so enormous."

 "I think we're doing exercise a great disservice in only making it about weight loss."

-But while there are many people ready to offer opinions on what it means to be fat - Kath wants to tell people that while she's not an expert on societal health being fat is not an illness.
+While there are many people ready to offer opinions on what it means to be fat, Kath wants to tell people that while she's not an expert on societal health, being fat is not an illness.

-"I'm not a disease and I'm not diseased," says Kath.
+"I'm not a disease and I'm not diseased," she says.
 "This is the body that I come in."